Cosmetic dentistry works in conjunction with general dentistry to ensure the overall health and beauty of your mouth.

 It may surprise you to learn that dentists and pediatricians recommend your child see a dentist by his or her third birthday.
 Is it time for you and your offspring to take that dental care step?
 Our dentists are proud to offer pediatric dental services for youth of all ages.
 We hope to overcome children’s knee-jerk evasions of oral care by educating them about how their dental health matters, and what they can do grow strong teeth.
 We offer pediatric-specific services that cater to the younger set, prioritizing gentleness, education, and pain-free dentistry.

 Call Dr. King and make an appointment for your child today.
+We are a great choice if you're searching for a College Park dentist for children.

 PEDIATRIC DENTAL SERVICES